AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 svm.fit(X_train, y_train)
 svm.score(X_test, y_test) # should be ~0.93
 ```
-So, what's the this neat trick that reignited my interest for K-Means?
+So, what's this neat trick that reignited my interest for K-Means?

 > __*K-Means can be used as a source of new features.*__

 How, you might ask?
 Well, K-Means is a clustering algorithm, right?
 You can add the inferred cluster as a new categorical feature.

-Now let's try this.
+Now, let's try this.

 ```python
 # imports from the example above